traefik/traefik/docs/content/migration/v2-to-v3.md

 ## Dynamic configuration

-### IPWhiteList

-In v3, we renamed the `IPWhiteList` middleware to `IPAllowList` without changing anything to the configuration.

-### Deprecated Options Removal

-- The `tracing.datadog.globaltag` option has been removed.
-- The `tls.caOptional` option has been removed from the ForwardAuth middleware, as well as from the HTTP, Consul, Etcd, Redis, ZooKeeper, Consul Catalog, and Docker providers.
-- `sslRedirect`, `sslTemporaryRedirect`, `sslHost`, `sslForceHost` and `featurePolicy` options of the Headers middleware have been removed.
-- The `forceSlash` option of the StripPrefix middleware has been removed.
-- The `preferServerCipherSuites` option has been removed.

-### Matchers
+### Router Rule Matchers

+In v3, a new rule matchers syntax has been introduced for HTTP and TCP routers.
+The default rule matchers syntax is now the v3 one, but for backward compatibility this can be configured.
+The v2 rule matchers syntax is deprecated and its support will be removed in the next major version.
+For this reason, we encourage migrating to the new syntax.

+#### New V3 Syntax Notable Changes

-In v3, the `Headers` and `HeadersRegexp` matchers have been renamed to `Header` and `HeaderRegexp` respectively.
+The `Headers` and `HeadersRegexp` matchers have been renamed to `Header` and `HeaderRegexp` respectively.

 `PathPrefix` no longer uses regular expressions to match path prefixes.